goett2win/stamps/README.md

 * basemap (https://matplotlib.org/basemap/, also part of the ubuntu package manager)
 * numpy (http://www.numpy.org/)

-Most of these are already included in python distributions like canopy (https://www.enthought.com/products/canopy/) or anaconda https://www.continuum.io/downloads).
+All of these packages can for example be installed via the python distribution anaconda (https://www.continuum.io/downloads) and the accompanying package manager Conda (https://conda.io/docs/).

 ## Exercises